James (Jake) Gearon

 I study sedimentary landscape organization and response to perturbations across scales, focusing on the patterns, thresholds, and transitions that emerge from fundamental physical processes.
 By quantifying spatial and temporal relationships in alluvial systems, I investigate how landscapes maintain, destabilize, and reestablish their structure.
 My data-driven approach seeks to uncover mechanistic controls on sedimentary and alluvial landscape processes, advancing both theoretical understanding and hazard prediction.

-The Earth sciences is currently transitioning from a data-poor field to a data-rich one.
+Earth science is transitioning from a data-poor to a data-rich field.
 I use geospatial data engineering and applied data science—largely through the lens of remote sensing—to investigate classic problems in geomorphology and sedimentology.
+In my current postdoctoral work in the Global Hydrology Lab at UNC Chapel Hill, I am leveraging the Surface Water and Ocean Topography (SWOT) mission to directly image coastal backwater profiles at global scales, identifying regions vulnerable to compound flood hazards and river avulsion.

 Data Engineering & Machine Learning in Geosciences: